Protecting below the OS

 If a BIOS is compromised, the following may happen to either its data or code:

 With all these limitations in place, IT admins and executives need a more secure and robust solution to protect their enterprise from the growing number of threats below the OS.
 A solution that guarantees data and code protection before the OS ever boots up.
-This is why Samsung built the Galaxy Book4 Secured by Knox; our most secure and tamper-resistant laptop to date.
+This is why we built the Samsung Galaxy Book with the Knox security platform, starting with the Samsung Galaxy Book4 — our most secure and tamper-resistant laptop to date.

-The Samsung Galaxy Book4 Secured by Knox was designed to provide best-in-class hardware-backed security to meet the needs of enterprise users.
-It pairs industry-wide standards with powerful OEM features to provide a high level of firmware protection and robust firmware recovery capabilities.
+Samsung Galaxy Books with the Knox security platform were designed to provide best-in-class hardware-backed security to meet the needs of enterprise users.
+They pair industry-wide standards with powerful OEM features to provide high levels of firmware protection and robust firmware recovery capabilities.

-Every Galaxy Book4 Secured by Knox comes equipped with our Secure Embedded Processor, or SecEP, a standalone processor that validates firmware before the CPU ever powers up.
-This processor, along with its memory (RAM) and dedicated storage unit, are all isolated from the CPU in order to protect against compromises to the OS, hypervisor, and BIOS.
+Every Galaxy Book with the Knox security platform comes equipped with our Secure Embedded Processor (SecEP), a standalone processor that validates firmware before the CPU ever powers up.
+This processor — along with its memory (RAM) and dedicated storage unit — are all isolated from the CPU in order to protect against compromises to the OS, hypervisor, and BIOS.

 While the BIOS takes advantage of industry-standard security features like Intel Boot Guard and UEFI Secure Boot, the SecEP brings additional robust security features to help further protect the firmware.
 For example: